The truth about the Australian Dream

-Did you know that the government can help you to save a deposit if you are a first home buyer?
+Did you know that the government can help you to save a deposit if you’re a first home buyer?
 If you open a first home saver account, the government will contribute additional money on top of the money you save.

 In addition to this, the interest on savings will attract a lower tax rate.
 However, you can only withdraw the funds to purchase a home.
-If you open a first home saver account then you are committed to buying a home!
+If you open a first home saver account then you’re committed to buying a home!

 You may also be eligible for the First Home Owners Grant, A Builders Grant (if applicable in your state) or a stamp duty exemption (if available in your state).
-These benefits are made available when you buy a home, however, if you are aware of them now, you can work out the deposit you will need to save.
-To find out if you are eligible for any of these benefits simply call your state’s first home buyer hotline.
+These benefits are made available when you buy a home, but if you’re aware of them now, you can work out the deposit you’ll need to save.
+To find out if you’re eligible for any of these benefits, simply call your state’s first home buyer hotline.

 Cap your standard of living